wildfly/quickstart/ejb-security/README.md

 The following are the steps required to implement EJB security:

-1. The application will use a security domain that is defined in the application server standalone.xml that is called "other"
+1. Use the security domain `other` that is defined in the application server's default `standalone.xml`
-2. Add a user called "UserA" with password = "password" and belongs to a role called "gooduser" and realm "ApplicationRealm", for more information regarding how to add a user using the "add-user" utility, please refer to the quick starts root readme.md file
+2. Add the user `user` with password `password` belonging to the role `guest` and realm `ApplicationRealm`.
+For more information regarding how to add a user using the "add-user" utility, please refer to the README in the root of the quickstarts
-3. A security-domain reference for the "other" security domain is added to /webapp/WEB-INF/jboss-web.xml, please note, jboss-web.xml is used for WAR packaging, if you would like to package the EJB in a JAR you would need to use jboss-ejb.xml instead
+3. A security domain reference for the `other` security domain is added to `WEB-INF/jboss-web.xml`
-4. A security-constraints is added to the /webapp/WEB-INF/web.xml
+4. A security constraint is added to `WEB-INF/web.xml`
-5. Security annotations are added to the EJB declaration Please note the allowed user role "gooduser" in the annotation -`@RolesAllowed`- is the same as the user role defined in step 2
+5. Security annotations are added to the EJB declaration

+Please note the allowed user role `guest` in the annotation -`@RolesAllowed`- is the same as the user role defined in step 2

-For more information, refer to the  <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> and find Security --> EJB3 Security.
+For more information, refer to the  [Getting Started Developing Applications Guide](https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide).

 ## Deploying the Quickstart